-last 12 months;

-➔ Public toilet maintenance and cleaning is the key area of public dissatisfaction in this survey.

-A third of people who provided a response on public toilets felt there were adequate toilet facilities or preferred a focus on upgrading existing facilities over provision of new facilities.

-➔ Brunswick Heads was an area that attracted a lot of negative comments and is the location of the three State owned public toilets in the shire.
-It is noted that these toilets will be renewed in 2019/20 by the State Government. ➔ In the general comments section, the majority of comments related to public toilets rather than other community buildings within the shire.
+- → Public toilet maintenance and cleaning is the key area of public dissatisfaction in this survey. - → A third of people who provided a response on public toilets felt there were adequate toilet facilities or preferred a focus on upgrading existing facilities over provision of new facilities. - → Brunswick Heads was an area that attracted a lot of negative comments and is the location of the three state owned public toilets in the shire. - → The public appears to be generally satisfied with community buildings (other than public toilets).

-→ There were a number of negative comments on the newer/self-cleaning/ Unisex toilets.
-There does not appear to be a high level of satisfaction with these facilities.

-→ A number of respondents indicated unfavorable comparison with facilities on the Gold Coast which could impact tourist visitation to the region.
+- → In the general comments section, the majority of comments related to public toilets rather than other community buildings within the shire. - → There were a number of negative comments on the newer/self-cleaning/ Unisex toilets.
+There does not appear to be a high level of satisfaction with these facilities. - → A number of respondents indicated unfavorable comparison with facilities on the Gold Coast which could impact tourist visitation to the region.